-The period over which the Authority will derive benefits from the use of a fixed asset.
+The period over which the Authority will derive benefits from the use of PPE.

 Vested Rights

 In relation to a defined benefit scheme, these are:

 - For active members, benefits to which they would unconditionally be entitled on leaving the scheme; - For deferred pensioners, their preserved benefits; - For pensioners, pensions to which they are entitled.